chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### The `g:ycm_use_clangd` option

-This option controls whether **clangd** should be used as completion engine for C-family languages.
+This option controls whether **clangd** should be used as a completion engine for C-family languages.
 Can take one of the following values: `1`, `0`, with
 meanings: